msaunby/azure-webapp-demo/README.md

 ### Building a container image

+The composition of our container is described in a ```Dockerfile```.
+This file tells the Docker *build* program what the base image will be, typically a version of Linux with a minimal set of tools for the programming language used for the application to be run, and also describes how to install your program with all necessary libraries.

 ### Running a container

 Containers can be run anywhere there is a suitable hosting environment.
 On your development machine this is most likely the Docker Engine program, but on Azure this will be the Azure App Service or the Azure Kubernetes Services.